Parallels/vagrant-parallels/website/docs/source/docs/getting-started.html.md

 $ vagrant ssh
 ```

-You can use any of the available [vagrant commands](http://docs.vagrantup.com/v2/cli/index.html)
+You can use other [vagrant commands](https://www.vagrantup.com/docs/cli/index.html)
 to control your virtual machine.

 For example, you can run `vagrant halt` to gracefully shut it down, or